isocroft/Radixx/README.md

 ## Benefits

-- Use with Single Page App Frameworks/Libraries e.g. Angular 1.x, Ractive, React
+- Use with Single Page App Frameworks/Libraries e.g. VueJS 1.x/2.x, AngularJS 1.x, Angular 2.x, Ractive, React
-- Use with Multi Page App Frameworks as well e.g jQuery, Jollof, Pheonix, Laravel, Django, AdonisJS (application state persists across page reloads)
+- Use with Multi Page App Frameworks as well e.g jQuery, Jollof, Pheonix, Laravel, Flask, AdonisJS (application state persists across page loads/reloads)

 ## Best Practices (Dos and Don'ts)

-- Application UI State {a.k.a Volatile Data} -- can't store this in Radixx (Text Input - being entered, Animation Tween Properties/Values, Scroll Position Values, Text Box Caret Position, Mouse Position Values, Unserializable State - like functions)
+- Application UI State {a.k.a Volatile Data} -- **can't store** this in Radixx (Text Input - being entered, Animation Tween Properties/Values, Scroll Position Values, Text Box Caret Position, Mouse Position Values, Unserializable State - like functions)
-- Application Data State {a.k.a Non-Volatile Data} -- can store this in Radixx (Lists for Render fetched from API endpoints, any piece of Data displayed on the View)
+- Application Data State {a.k.a Non-Volatile Data} -- **can store** this in Radixx (Lists for Render fetched from API endpoints, any piece of Data displayed on the View)

 > NOTE: When using Radixx with ReactJS, it is best to ascribe/delegate Application UI State to {this.state} and {this.setState(...)} and Application Domain Data State to {this.props} and {properties={...}} respectively.
-One reason why
+One reason why Radixx recommends this approach is to avoid confusion as to when {this.setState} calls actually update both the view and {this.state} since {this.setState} is asynchronous in the way it operates.

 ## About Redux (with respect to Radixx)